anas-data-analyst/Name-Excel-Sales-Data-Analysis/README.md

 ###👉 Featurs & Tools:
 -**Data Summarization:**used  Pivot Tables to aggregate sales data.
 -**visualization:**Created interactive pIE Charts for quick insights.
--**Interactivit:** Added Slicers to filter data by region and category.
+-**Interactivity:** Added Slicers to filter data by region and category.
 ---
 ###🖼 Project Screenshots:
 Here is the visual reprsentation of the analysis: